- SPRING 2023 ACADEMY SOCCER REGISTRATION.

 2.3 INTRO TO GRASSROOTS COACHING (US Soccer Digital Coaching Center)

-Youth Academy Volunteer Coaches are asked to complete a 20 minutes online US Soccer course during their first season in our club’s academy.
+Youth Academy Volunteer Coaches are encouraged to complete a 20 minutes online US Soccer course during their first season in our club’s academy.

 This free introductory module, which represents the first step in the newly revised coaching license pathway, is now the general starting point of the pathway and is the required prerequisite to undergo any of U.S. Soccer’s Grassroots Licensing Courses.
 Coaches who complete the module will also be provided with four complimentary Play-Practice-Play training sessions.

-Coaches are encouraged to attend short periodic coaches meetings with the Academy Director of Coaching, Assistant Director of Coaching or an experienced pool head after one of their practices.
+Coaches are encouraged to attend short periodic informal coaches meetings with the Academy Director of Coaching, or an experienced pool head after one of their practices.
 Coaches will have an opportunity to socialize, to learn about coaching methodologies that can be incorporated into their practices right away, and to discuss important topics that affect their teams and our academy.

 At the Youth Academy Level, teams will usually practice twice a week (45-75 minutes each session, depending of the age group).
 For Fall, practices start towards the end of August, which is about three or four weeks before the start of the league games (games usually start the weekend following Labor Day weekend and run for 7 consecutive weekends).
 In Spring, practices start towards the middle of March, three weeks before the start of league games (games usually start at the beginning of April).
 Winter training and playing futsal or indoor soccer during those months is optional for the teams.

-We have three main training locations for our academy teams:
+We have four main training locations for our academy teams and parents can choose the most convenient of them.

 West Boise/Meridian: Joplin Elementary School Soccer Fields